 Simply put, your audience is considerably limited.

-Community-driven fundraising simply means you’re activating your supporters and rallying them to take their commitment a step further.
+Peer-to-peer fundraising has to do with activating your supporters and rallying them to take their commitment a step further.

 Tips To Remember